codetesla51/code_quiz/readme.md

 print("The integer square root is:", result)  # Expected output: 2
 ```
 ## Contributing
-Feel free to contribute by adding new questions and solutions in any programming language, including but not limited to JavaScript, Python, and C. Open issues for any suggestions or improvements!
+If you'd like to contribute by adding new questions or improving the solutions, feel free to fork this repository and submit a pull request with your changes.
+We welcome contributions and suggestions to improve this resource for the coding community.

 ## License
 This repository is licensed under the MIT License.